 – Saanich Fire Department

 We recommend any wood burning flue that is in use to be cleaned every year.
 Fire departments strongly recommend annual inspection and cleaning.
-For oil chimneys, furnace or boiler, we recommend every year or two.
+For oil chimneys, furnace or boiler, we also recommend yearly cleaning and inspection.
+Oil soot can clog a chimney or furnace causing it to malfunction.
+Also inspecting the chimney system will make sure it’s venting correctly.
+You don’t want a poisonous gas seepage into your house.

 How do we clean the flues?